Is headless CMS the future?

 Why should you go headless with us?
 We mention easy content management, smart image handling, user-friendly forms system, future-proof technology in the form of being open-source, cloud-agnostic, and having a flexible GraphQL API, and the fact that we are a hybrid CMS—offering quality for both developers and editors.

-There’s not only ample options for the headless crowd to choose Enonic, organisations requiring traditional CMS capabilities can have their fill, too.
+There’s not only ample options for the headless crowd to choose Enonic, organizations requiring traditional CMS capabilities can have their fill, too.
 In fact, hybrid architecture leaves you with even more possibilities and combinations.

 In this piece, we flesh out the reasons why Enonic should be the hybrid CMS of your choice.
 We mention a flexible and scalable system, intuitive and effective content management, powerful image handling, responsive page editor, excellent customer service, and—you guessed it—the possibility for pure headless.